SwastikTripathy/RIPExif/README.md

   python3 -m pip install --upgrade pip python3 -m pip install --upgrade Pillow
 ```
-Then add some images in ./Data folder
+Then add some images in ./Data folder and delete the Leave it.txt file

 Start the exif extractor tool